tranche-jibrel/tranche-rewards/README.md

 ### Test Coverage

 Every distribution mode requires different contract(s) to be deployed, that's why you can find 3 different files in migration and in test folders.
 The easiest way to test all contracts is to deploy 1 mode only per session and launch the related test file(s).
 Please refer to project you are interested into to have the correct migration and test files

-Tests on Rewards Distribution is around 91% at the moment
+Tests on Incentive Controller contract is around 99%.

-Tests on Incentive Rewards Factory is around 95% at the moment
+Tests on Market Helper contract is around 98%.

-Tests on Incentive Controller contract is around 99% at the moment
+Tests on Price Helper contract is around 96%.

 [(Back to top)](#tranche-rewards)